Beecher Falls–East Hereford Border Crossing: U.S. station

 The U.S. station is located abutting the border on the west side of Vermont Route 253, opposite the Ethan Allen plant.
-Its main building is a 1 ½ story brick Georgian Revival building, with a dormered gambrel roof and end chimneys.
+Its main building is a 1 1/2 story brick Georgian Revival building, with a dormered gambrel roof and end chimneys.
 A metal porte cochère extends across two lanes to shelter vehicles as they are processed.
 The front facade of the building is five bays wide, with a central entrance flanked by sash windows.
 Single-story wings, formerly housing four bays of inspection garages, extend to either side of the main block.
 Two of the left-side bays have been enclosed, and now house restroom facilities.
 The interior of the main block is symmetrically divided into areas for processing customs on one side and immigration on the other, with additional office space and holding cells on the attic level.

 The station was built in 1932, as part of a general U.S. government program to improve border security.
 This program was prompted by changes in immigration law resulting in increased illegal immigration, as well as the increased use of the automobile for personal travel and an increase in smuggling occasioned by Prohibition in the 1920s.
 The station is a little-altered version of one of several standardized designs produced by the United States Treasury Department Architect as part of the program.